Ligvest/UE5_OnlineSessionsManagerPlugin/README.md

 /*
  * Create session and move to the lobby
  * which is located here FString(TEXT("/Game/Maps/Lobby?listen"))
+ * If you need to change the path to the lobby then change it here: Menu.cpp: void UMenu::HostSession()
- * To Implement: later could be added as parameter of the method */
+ * To Implement: later could be added as a parameter of the method */
 UFUNCTION(BlueprintCallable)
 void HostSession();